donsolana/Red-Hot/README.md

 ### Schema

-Has mentioned earlier a star schema was used with five tables Redshift.
+As mentioned earlier a star schema was used with five tables Redshift.
 Namely:

 1. Fact Table